named-data/ndn.cxx/doc/security-library/source/index.rst

    Name alice("/ndn/ucla.edu/alice");

-   /* create the identity and the initial KSK and self-signed certificate */ Name aliceKSKCertName = identityManager.createIdentity(alice);
+   /* create the identity and the initial KSK */

-   /* get the public key bits of KSK (the default key for now) for signing */ Name aliceKSKName = identityManager.getDefaultKeyNameForIdentity(alice);
+   Name aliceKskName = identityManager.createIdentity(alice);

-   shared_ptr<Publickey> aliceKSK = identityManager.getPublickey(aliceKSKName);
+   /* get the self-signed identity certificate of the KSK (the default key for now) for signing */ shared_ptr<IdentityCertificate> aliceKskSelfSignedCert = identityManager.selfSign(aliceKskName);

    /* ask operators of "/ndn/ucla.edu/" to generate an identity certificate of the KSK, and install the certificate*/ ... identityManager.addCertificate(aliceKSKCert);

    /* generate a RSA key pair as DSK */
-   Name aliceDSKName = identityManager.generateRSAKeyPair(alice, false, 2048);
+   Name aliceDskName = identityManager.generateRSAKeyPair(alice, false, 2048);

    Time notBefore(...);
    Time notAfter(...);

-   /* create an identity certificate for the DSK, signed by the KSK */ shared_ptr<Certificate> aliceDSKCert = identityManager.createIdentityCertificate(aliceDSKName, aliceKSKCertName, notBefore, notAfter);
+   /* create an identity certificate for the DSK, signed by the KSK */ shared_ptr<IdentityCertificate> aliceDSKCert = identityManager.createIdentityCertificate(aliceDskCertPrefix, aliceKskCertName, notBefore, notAfter);

    /* install the identity certificate */
    identityManager.addCertificate(*aliceDSKCert);